iamllanero/reckon/README.md

 Here are the main scripts (in order of intended use):

-`wallets.py`
+`build.py`

 - Responsible for obtaining onchain wallet data
-- Outputs wallets as JSON and CSV, and consolidates to `consolidated.csv`
 - Uses `wallets.toml` for wallet addresses
-- Uses `tags.toml` for address tagging
 - Depends on `constants.py` and `utils.py`
 - Depends on `debank.py` for working with the API and object model
-- Command 'build'
 - Builds and refreshes wallets using Debank API (and debank.py)
 - Stores data as JSON files for each wallet

-- Command 'flatten'
+`flatten.py`

+- Creates CSV versions of wallet JSON files
+= Consolidates to `consolidated.csv`
+- Uses `wallets.toml` for wallet addresses
+- Uses `tags.toml` for address tagging
+- Depends on `constants.py` and `utils.py`
+- Depends on `debank.py` for working with the API and object model
 - Creates a denormalized CSV of the JSON wallets
 - Augments with spam detection, address tags, and transaction URLs

 `txns.py`